alstuff/animal-guess/README.md

         [X] Cancel

 To play the game user needs to select option [4] where the system will ask a series of questions to guess the animal based on the information.

-Due to time limitation, unit tests are currently unavailable.
-However the classes are designed with testability in mind.

-Enjoy the game.

-Regards,
-Alvin Husin